caijim/LLSimpleCamera-Swift-Example/README.md

 # LLSimpleCamera-Swift-Example

-Firstly, Thanks to github.com/omergul123 for amazing lib.
+Firstly, Thanks to github.com/omergul123 for amazing library.

-- You can take a images and recording videos with lib.
+- You can take a images and recording videos with library.
 - Creative design (like snapchat)

 # Photos from Example application;